-Wicking a pillar mold is often the most difficult, and frustrating, step when making a pillar candle.
-Follow this step-by-step tutorial to properly wick your pillar candle mold in 5 easy steps.
+Wicking a pillar mold is often the most difficult, and sometimes frustrating, step when making a pillar candle.
+Learn how to properly wick a pillar mold in this step by step tutorial.

-If using spooled wick, measure and cut wick to length to allow excess wick at each end of the mold.
+Note: If you're using spooled wick, measure and cut wick to length to allow excess wick at each end of the mold.

 Ball the end of the wick by twisting the end and rolling it between your fingers.
 Push the wick down onto the mold to create a good seal over the hole.
 This helps prevent the wax from leaking.

 Note: This step is very important.
 The wick sealing the hole is the main thing that will keep the wax from leaking out.

 Step 3: Seal the mold

 Stick a wick sticker on top pushing down the edges to ensure it has created a tight seal